 Management is absolutely cluttered with people who can’t or won’t do their jobs, and all of the lower echelons that I’ve worked with are as well.
 During my two year tenure here, I’ve watched my department slowly gather more and more employees who can’t or don’t want to work.
 While management occasionally makes some of their lives uncomfortable, it’s essentially a free ride.
 Clock in, goof around for 8 hours with little or no repercussions for your lack of productivity, and get paid.

 The rest of us pay for this by picking up these employees’ slack.
-I’ve been fight an ongoing battle to get rid of two under my supervision.
+I’ve been fighting an ongoing battle to get rid of two under my supervision.
 A successful airline, especially one that is as perpetually short-staffed as we are, does not carry dead weight.

 Earlier this summer, in response to my repeated urging and ongoing documentation of the problem, I was told by middle management that “as much as I’d like to remove these people, we can’t.
 This company doesn’t let people go.”